This event has now passed, however you can catch up on-demand for FREE through the link below.

 The Cultural and Creative Industries Pavilion presents: Creativity for All

-A very special evening reception, centred on widening access to the cultural and creative industries.
+A very special evening reception, centred on widening access to the UK’s cultural and creative industries.
 Because while talent is everywhere, opportunity is not - yet!
-We will be welcomed by Caroline Norbury OBE and joined by Lisa Nandy MP, Secretary of State for Culture, Media and Sport (invited) in conversation with Adrian Lester.
+A brief welcome from Caroline Norbury OBE will be followed by Sir Chris Bryant MP (Rhondda & Ogmore) and Minister of State (Department of Culture, Media & Sport and Department of Science, Innovation & Technology in conversation with Adrian Lester CBE.
 Plus, enjoy an incredible live performance from local, self-taught classical pianist Brad Kella, winner of Channel 4's The Piano, season 2.

 Proudly supported by Allwyn, operator of the National Lottery.